ocaml/dune/doc/concepts.rst

 .. _user-actions:

-User actions
+User Actions
 ============

 ``(action ...)`` fields describe user actions.

-User actions are always run from the same subdirectory of the current build context as the dune file they are defined in.
-So for instance an action defined in ``src/foo/dune`` will be run from ``$build/<context>/src/foo``.
+User actions are always run from the same subdirectory of the current build context as the ``dune`` file they are defined in, so for instance, an action defined in ``src/foo/dune`` will be run from ``$build/<context>/src/foo``.

-The argument of ``(action ...)`` fields is a small DSL that is interpreted by dune directly and doesn't require an external shell.
+The argument of ``(action ...)`` fields is a small DSL that's interpreted by Dune directly and doesn't require an external shell.
 All atoms in the DSL support :ref:`variables`.
-Moreover, you don't need to specify dependencies explicitly for the special ``%{<kind>:...}`` forms, these are recognized and automatically handled by dune.
+Moreover, you don't need to specify dependencies explicitly for the special ``%{<kind>:...}`` forms; these are recognized and automatically handled by Dune.

-The DSL is currently quite limited, so if you want to do something complicated it is recommended to write a small OCaml program and use the DSL to invoke it.
+The DSL is currently quite limited, so if you want to do something complicated it's recommended to write a small OCaml program and use the DSL to invoke it.
 You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or :ref:`configurator` for configuration related tasks.
 You can also use :ref:`dune-action-plugin` to express program dependencies directly in the